The Maasai Shuka cloth is also called the African blanket but it is attributed to the Maasai people of East Africa as their traditional clothing.

 Origin of the Maasai Shuka Cloth

 According to history, during the pre-colonial era, the Maasai people actually donned leather garments but by 1960s they began to replace sheepskin, calf hides and animal skin for a more commercial material that is wrapped around the body – the material was called Shúkà in the Maa language.

 These claims are not 100% authentic, thus, the origin of the Maasai shuka cloth remains a much-disputed topic.

 One side insists that the shuka cloth emerged when fabrics that were used as a means of payment during the slave trade, which landed in East Africa, were subjected to dying using black, blue, and red natural dyes that were obtained from Madagascar.

 Another side explains simply that the Maasai cloth was brought in by Scottish missionaries during the colonial era.
 The two explanations have a basis in history that makes it hard to discount them completely.

-However the African blanket came about, these days, methods of production of the Maasai shuka cloth have evolved.
+However, the methods of production of the Maasai shuka cloth have evolved.
 It is usually manufactured in Dar es Salaam and even in China, bearing the text, “The Original Maasai Shuka” on the plastic packaging.

 Even more interesting is the fact that the Maasai shuka cloth is gaining international prominence.
 The cloth has started popping up frequently in the global fashion world.
 In 2012, for instance, Louis Vuitton featured red and blue Maasai shuka in their Spring/Summer collection 2012, using the fabric to fashion hats, shirt, and scarves.